 Produced by Thirteen Ways, The Tool Appreciation Society has been supported by the British Council alongside Hull Culture and Leisure Library Services, Arts Council England, the BBC and the Cheongju Craft Biennale.

-The Tool Appreciation Society runs from the 27 September 2017 to 10 February 2018 at the Central Library, Hull.
-Admission is free.
+The Tool Appreciation Society took place from the 27 September 2017 to 10 February 2018 at the Central Library, Hull.
 Find out more here.

 A Colossal Wave!